Utility Optimal Thread Assignment and Resource Allocation in Multi-Server Systems: A Faster Algorithm for Concave Functions

 Lastly, we analyze Algorithm 2's time complexity. \begin{theorem} Algorithm 2 runs in $O(n(\log mC)^2)$ time. \end{theorem} \begin{proof} Finding the super-optimal allocation takes $O(n (\log mC)^2$ time using the algorithm in \cite{Galil}.
 Steps 1 and 2 take $O(n \log n)$ time.
 Since $C$ is usually large in practice, we can assume that $\log n = O(\log mC)^2$.
 Each iteration of the main for loop takes $O(\log m)$ time to extract the maximum element from $H$ and update $H$.
 Thus, the entire for loop takes $O(n \log m)$ time.
-Thus, the overall running time is dominated by the time to find a super-optimal allocation, and the theorem follows. \end{proof}
+Thus, the overall running time is dominated by the time to find a super-optimal allocation, and the theorem follows. \end{proof} Comparing Theorem \ref{thm-time-2} and Theorem \ref{thm-time-1}, we see that Algorithm 2 has lower time complexity than Algorithm 1.